ijsBusiness/Journal/README.md

 # Journal
-A Journal For Tracking My Journey Into A Programing Career
+A Journal For Tracking My "Self-Taught" Programming "Education"